clarinsi/benchich/ner/README.md

     ├── datasets/reldi-normtagner-sr.conllup_extracted.json
 ```

-Extracted JSON files are dictionaries which consist of the following keys:
+The datasets are JSON files - dictionaries which consist of the following keys:
  - "labels" (list of NE labels used in the dataset)
  - "train", "dev", "test" (dataset splits)